Commercial Rate Summary and Key Accounts

 General Service Optional Rate: GS-2: Rate 22/23

-Applicable to all single-phase non-residential members supplied through one meter.
+Applicable to all single-phase and multi-phase non-residential members supplied through one meter.
 Applicable to all multi-phase non-residential members whose service requirements necessitate the installation of 100 kVA or less transformer capacity.
-This rate offers the lower of two methods of pricing power: cost per kWh the same as GS-1 or a demand and energy priced rate.
+Monthly service charge is $100.
+This is a peak 30-minute demand and energy-based rate.
 This rate provides lower cost for high energy users with consistent use of power per hour.

 School Service SCH Rate 30:

 For electric service to schools of one standard secondary voltage required on member’s premises, delivered at one point and metered at and compensated to that voltage and where required transformer capacity exceeds 100 kVA.
-The rate has a fixed monthly service charge, energy charge and peak kW (demand charge: highest kWh use over a 30-minute period, each month).
+The rate has a fixed monthly service charge of $206.25, energy charge and peak kW (demand charge: highest kWh use over a 30-minute period, each month).

 Large Power Service: LPS-1: Rate 40

-This commercial rate has a service charge of $100 per month and a minimum $290 for the first 35 kW of billed demand.
-The demand charge is the same after 35 kW and the energy charge goes down in prices as more kWh are used per unit of billed kW.
+This commercial rate has a service charge of $100 per month and a minimum of $319 for the first 35 kW of billed demand.
+A demand charge per kW above the 35-kW minimum and the energy charge goes down in prices as more kWh are used per unit of billed kW.
 This rate is best for large commercial with a steady use of power.

 Applicable to all electric service of one standard secondary voltage required on member’s premises, delivered at one point and metered at or compensated to that voltage, and where required transformer capacity exceeds 100 kVA.
 The capacity of individual motors served under this schedule shall not exceed seven and one-half (7½) horsepower without consent from the Cooperative.